noaa-nwfsc/Skagit-IBM/troys_build_notes.md

 If necessary, add execute permissions on the setup script:
 `chmod +x ./setup.sh`

-The netcdf portion of the setup script now works.
+I updated the netcdf portion of the setup script, which now does a full download and install.
 However, one should typically run `make check` manually in `Skagit-IBM/netcdf-c/netcdf-c-4.9.2`.
 At the moment this results in 3 test failures.
 Hopefully not a big problem.
+Note also that the setup script for netcdf includes a Mac bugfix (check the comments).

 ```
 /Applications/Xcode.app/Contents/Developer/usr/bin/make  check-TESTS